 Connecticut State Library, State library in Hartford, United States

-The library was founded in 1854 and became the official repository for Connecticut state documents and historical materials.
-Over more than a century and a half, it has remained the central place where the state preserves records of its past.
+The library was founded in 1854 and quickly became the official keeper of state documents and historical materials.
+Over the following decades, it grew into the central institution for the state's collective memory.

 The library holds collections of manuscripts, photographs, and maps that document how different Connecticut communities developed over time.
 When you walk through these sections, you can see personal records and documents that tell the story of people who lived in the state.